 Luca Ingianni is a co-founder at vempio GmbH, where he tries to share his experience as an engineer to bring successful agile development practices to his clients' teams as an agile coach and trainer.

 After receiving a Master's degree in mechanical engineering at TU Dresden, he started his career testing helicopter avionics.
 Since then, he has been part of many teams (frequently in the safety-critical embedded domain), and observed many approaches to engineering practice.

 His advocacy for properly applied agile is a result of his experiences, good and bad, at these many teams and coming to the conclusion that agile isn't just a nice theory, but necessary (and rigorous) engineering practice.

 He is also co-host of the Agile Embedded podcast, where he evangelizes pragmatic agile practices for developing embedded systems.

-How to do Embedded Development in an Agile WayStatus: Coming up in April 2023!
+How to do Embedded Development in an Agile WayStatus: Available Now

 Agile: what is it, and what isn't it -- you might think that this topic would be settled by now, but the debate seems to be increasing if anything.
 I've encountered many doubts about whether agile makes sense for embedded in the first place, and how to apply its principles.